luonghuyquang/softwareTestingGroup4/group4note.md

 o robot drills down to product page o robot checks that there is something in product page what matches to keyword what was used in search
 3. Can you find link "Lisää koriin" from product page - Allan
 4. Can you find icon related to link "Lisää koriin".
-Robot takes element screenshot from icon.
+Robot takes element screenshot from icon. - Andy
 5. Robot adds product into shopping cart – Tuan
 6. Test6
 7. Test7